Firemouth Cichlid (Thorichthys meeki): Feeding, Housing and Care, Breeding

 The temperature for the tank should be within 75 – 78.8° F (22 – 26 ° C), water hardness up to 15 ° dGH and the water pH should be ranged from 6.5 – 7.5.
 For optimum growth of plant, moderate lighting should be needed.
 External or internal filters are required to filter out the turbidity.

 This fish likes pure water with sufficient oxygen.
 In this case, additional artificial aeration should also be required.
 This fish poorly tolerates a large content of nitrates and almost does not tolerate nitrites.
 To remove nitrites and nitrates biological filter should be installed.
 To keep your tank environment healthy 25-30 % water should be changed weekly basis.

 It is the most peaceful fish and should be kept with similar tank mates.
 You cannot keep them with small, slow fish.
 In extreme cases, you can keep them with barbs.

 It can easily breed in captive condition if proper care is taken.
 Breeding is better in the same aquarium in which they are lived.
 During spawning, parents should not be transferred which cause stress them.

 During the breeding period, the tank should have good water parameters with a pH of 6.5-7.5, hardness of 8-15 dGH and temperature of 75 – 78.8° F (24 – 26° C).

-The mature male lays 100-300 eggs on stone.
+The mature female lays 100-300 eggs on stone, submerged wood and shallow depression.
 The male ensures the eggs together with the female and the female swings the eggs with her pectoral fins as a fan for the inflow of new water to get high oxygen.

 The hatching time frame keeps going 3-4 days.
 After three days, the fry become free swimming.
 The fry should be fed with newly brine shrimp, and then small crustaceans.
 You can also feed juveniles with artificial feeds.
 As the fry grows, you should sort them by size to avoid cannibalism.